12 Useful Borghese Gallery Visitor Tips to Help You Plan Your Trip

 Borghese Gallery sculpture

-There are several online resources available, where visitors can read about the history and background of the artworks.
-Visitors can also consider purchasing a guidebook or audio guide to help them navigate the museum and provide additional information about the art pieces.
+Visitors can also consider purchasing a audio guide or booking a guided tour to help them navigate the museum and provide additional information about the art pieces.

 Borghese Gallery tickets